SLED Market Entry Guide

 - Win rate (industry average for new entrants is 10 to 20 percent)

 Even one small subcontract win at $5,000 to $20,000 covers three to six months of tool costs.
-The SLED market rewards relationships and past performance, so returns compound over time.
-Do not measure ROI month by month for the first six months.
+Do not measure ROI month by month in the first six months.
 Measure quarterly pipeline growth instead.

 A US company is not required at pre-bid stage.
-You can research, identify, and pitch to US prime contractors entirely from Pakistan.
 The prime holds the US contract and you come in as their subcontractor.
-No US entity is needed for that arrangement.

 - Payoneer Business: Receive USD to a virtual US account number, withdraw to PKR through SBP partner banks

-- PSEB export registration: Register with PSEB to get IT export status, which enables legal foreign currency receipt and potential tax benefits
+- PSEB export registration: Get IT export status for legal foreign currency receipt and potential tax benefits

-- SWIFT bank wire: Once you have a signed subcontract, the US prime wires USD directly to your Pakistani USD bank account at HBL, UBL, or Standard Chartered Pakistan
+- SWIFT bank wire: Once you have a signed subcontract, the prime wires USD directly to your Pakistani USD bank account

-Yes, this is the standard route for Pakistani IT exporters and it is fully legal.
+Yes, this is the standard and fully legal route.

 - Easiest method: Payoneer Business.
-The US prime pays your Payoneer USD receiving account (it looks like a regular US bank account to them) and you withdraw locally in PKR
+Looks like a regular US bank account to the prime, you withdraw locally in PKR

-- For compliance: Every incoming payment needs a matching invoice tied to your subcontract.
-Declare it with your SBP-authorised bank as IT export income.
-This may qualify for tax exemptions under Pakistan's IT export policy
+- For compliance: Every incoming payment needs a matching invoice.
+Declare with your SBP-authorised bank as IT export income.
+May qualify for tax exemptions under Pakistan's IT export policy

-- Month 1: Complete SLED training on Learnsled.com, subscribe to Collabp.com, register on SAM.gov
+- Month 1: Complete SLED training, subscribe to CollabP.com, register on SAM.gov

 - Month 2: Set up CRM, identify first 30 opportunities, begin prime contractor outreach